e4c5/swiss-scrabble/README.md

 not provide a complete implementation of the swiss pairing system.
 It's implementation is more like the monroe system (King Of The Hill in scrabble speak)

+At the moment the data is stored in spreadsheets using openpyxl and it can be exported into TSH and similarly TSH division files can be imported into our spreadsheets.
+Database support and a web interface will be added soon (via Django ORM)